DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-10-15-course-not-running-oct-15.md

 ### Your training locations need attention in UCAS

-Training locations for this course are set to ‘Running’ in [UCAS web-link](https://www.ucas.com/sign-web-link), but their publish value hasn’t been set to ‘Yes’.
+Training locations for this course are set to ‘Running’ in [UCAS web-link](https://www.ucas.com/sign-web-link), but their publish value has not been set to ‘Yes’.

 These training locations will not appear in Find postgraduate teacher training: